Subplots in Python — Multiple Charts, One Figure

 fig, (ax1, ax2) = plt.subplots(1, 2, figsize=(12, 5))

-# Left chart — line graph
+# Left panel — line graph

 ax1.plot(months, sales, color='#e86c2f', marker='o', linewidth=2)